 Below are the Arkansas laws regarding child abuse and abuse of impaired adults.

-For free public access to the Arkansas Code, provided by the Bureau of Legislative Research, click the link below:
+For free public access to the Arkansas Code, provided by the Bureau of Legislative Research, click here.

 Laws Regarding Child and Adult Maltreatment